IRAQ – The Trip

 On my last day in Baghdad, I returned my Hertz rental car at 10 saving a day’s rental.
 I had breakfast and hung around the hotel till the evening when I got a taxi to the airport and my flight to Chad.

 This is the most unusual airport to get to and into.
 Take a taxi to “the taxi stand” about 9 km from the airport.
-Then catch another taxi (large black SUVs) for 10,000 ID to the airport.
+Then catch another taxi (large black SUV) for 10,000 ID to the airport.
 Shortly after the stand, we showed passports and flights.
 We drove a little further and all got out of the car and a dog inspected us.
 At departures, we placed all our luggage in a line on the road and a dog sniffed the luggage.
 There was a scan to get into the building and a scan to get to the check-in desks.
 After checking in, we went through immigration.
-Another scan and we sat in a big lounge with a large duty free and almost no food while you wait to be called to your gate.
+Another scan and we sat in a big lounge with a large duty-free and almost no food while you waited to be called to your gate.
 After the plane lands, you are called to your gate.
 There is another scanner here.
 Lighters are confiscated (I put 2 down into my shorts and the scanner did not detect them.

-Note that there was no money exchange airside (maybe there was one landside) and I had 63,000 ID (about $40) which cannot be exchanged 0utside Iraq.
+Note that there was no money exchange airside (maybe there was one landside) and I had 63,000 ID (about $40) which cannot be exchanged outside Iraq.
 I was complaining at a coffeeshop and an Iraqi exchanged them for me.

 I had in my pack a bottle of water, juice pack and food – no problem as these are ok.
 Go figure.